 Have Combination Skin?
-These Products Are for YouApril 12, 2019
+These Products Are for YouAugust 21, 2023

 We’ll be the first to admit that combination skin can be fickle.
 Some days, your cheeks might be desert dry, while your T-zone drips in shine.
 Other days, you may be dry all over or oily where you’re usually not.
-In truth, finding skin-care products when you have combination skin feels like its an 80% guessing game and a miraculous 20% stumbling across products that don’t irritate your skin.
-To increase those odds, we spoke to dermatologist Michele Farber, MD, of Schweiger Dermatology Group in NYC about what you should use in your daily routine to keep your combination skin balanced.
-Here’s the break down.
+In truth, finding skincare products when you have combination skin feels like it's an 80% guessing game and a miraculous 20% stumbling across products that don’t irritate your skin.
+To improve those odds, we spoke to Dr. Michele Farber, MD, of Schweiger Dermatology Group about what you should use in your daily routine to keep your combination skin balanced.
+Here’s the breakdown.

 Cleanser — Keep It Gentle